Cleyrauz/Homework_SQL/homework.md

 1. Research how to delete multiple entries from your table in a single command.

-DELETE title, year FROM movies;
+DELETE FROM movies WHERE year < 2015;